The Woman’s Hour Craft Prize 2017

 On air Woman’s Hour will cover highlights of the crafting calendar, profile the history of the seven craft prize entry categories, interview the finalists, reflect the impact craft can have on health and innovation, and celebrate craft on air through exhibitions, discussions, demonstrations and interviews with practitioners, hoping to inspire their audience to make and create.

-The deadline for applications is Monday 6 February 2017.
+The deadline for applications is 5pm on Monday 13 February 2017.

 Opportunities listings: many opportunities are uploaded by craft people, places, and organisations.
 Craft Scotland does not organise the opportunities and is not responsible for incorrect details.
 Any queries should be directed to the organiser.